TatyanaC23/SQL/README.md

+> [!TIP]
+> Read this first.

+  # Tatyana's SQL Portfolio

-#Welcome to my SQL portfolio!
+  ## Welcome to my SQL portfolio!
 This respository showcases examples of SQL I've written.
-Please feel free to review the contents, and contact me if you have any questions or require further information.
+Take a look around, and don't hesitate to reach out if you have any questions.